125 Years of Film in Chichester

 So in 1980, a city that once was well-served with cinemas was left with none.
 But luckily on the other side of Chichester in 1979 Roger Gibson had launched the ‘Chichester College Adult Education Film Society’.
 With no other opportunities to see films in a communal setting, the society thrived, winning the “Film Society of the Year Award” in 1985, and moving to the New Park Centre in 1986.

 By the time I joined the team as the Cinema’s first General Manager in March 2003, the same month Chichester Cineworld opened, it had been renamed the Chichester Cinema at New Park, was operating all-year-round, every day and the Festival was in its 11th year.
-How exciting to see the Cinema has gone from strength-to-strength and that it is now celebrating over 25 Film Festivals and one of the most ambitious art house cinema programmes outside London.
+How exciting to see the Cinema has gone from strength-to-strength and that it is now celebrating almost Film Festivals and one of the most ambitious art house cinema programmes outside London.
+Given the last year or so, when you feel able to get out and support your local cinema - they are going to need your help if they are to survive.

 Ellen Cheshire was the General Manager of Chichester Cinema at New Park 2003 – 2006 and you can buy Ellen’s book Electric Pictures: A Guide to Films, Filmmakers and Cinemas of Worthing and Shoreham here.